 - Penang Botanical Gardens

-- Escape Penang (save money on tickets here)
+- Escape Penang (save money on tickets here or read our full review here)

 - Youth Park